arshimtiaz/portfolio/arshimtiazportfolio/content/posts/virtual-vehicle-lab/index.md

 If you are into automotive cybersecurity but don't know where to start, start by simulating - the best labs are the ones you build yourself.

 ---
-### What's Next?
+## What's Next?
-I might try and create an instrument cluster/infotainment system next and connect it to my virtual network to simulate a more complete in-vehicle setup.
+1. Create an instrument cluster/infotainment system next and connect it to my virtual network to simulate a more complete in-vehicle setup.
-Will keep you posted!
+2. Setup UDS (Unified Diagnostics Services) request/response handling in a virtual ECU

+---
 Thanks for reading — I’ll keep posting updates as I build the next pieces (infotainment mock, UDS handlers, and a tiny fuzzer).
 If you want the example scripts or a reproducible repo structure, tell me and I’ll publish them on GitHub.